-Discord is popular messaging platform gamers, and other communities use for communication.
-Despite the fact that many people are familiar with Discord’s text-based chat features, the Discord app does not support voice messages.
-It might be surprising for some users considering its wide range of other features.
+Discord is a popular messaging platform gamers and other communities use for communication.
+Even though many people are familiar with Discord’s text-based chat features, the Discord app does not support voice messages.
+Considering its wide range of other features, it might be surprising for some users.

 Making voice channels, chat channels, direct voice calls, video calls, group calls, screen sharing, and many other features are available in Discord.
 But why doesn’t it have a voice message feature?
 Let’s find out in this blog!

 Discord’s concept is voice chat via calls during gameplay.
 Most of Discord’s features, such as access to private servers, custom voice channels, and text-based chat rooms, are intended to improve gaming experiences.
 Because voice messages are not considered a feature that would benefit gamers, Discord does not currently provide them.

 Require Resources: The secondary reason is that voice messages are much more difficult to track than text-based messages.
 Because voice messages are frequently longer, archiving them would require more time and resources.
 Furthermore, they require more bandwidth and storage space, making the platform less reliable.